 Another attribute that is of importance when judging simplification is the level of extractiveness, or how much the output copied the input.
 Based on the LCS metric, it seems that while GPT-3 produces less extractive outputs than English mT5, for the other languages the opposite is true.
-Table \ref{table:dataset_statistics} reports BLEU and LCS scores between the reference complex and simple sentences in the test set., providing a ``reference'' level of extractiveness in the data.
-With the exception of English, the mT5 outputs trained on \datanoisy{} were much closer to these values than their GPT counterparts.
+We discuss this further in Section~\ref{sec:exp:humaneval}.

 Extractiveness and poor multilingual simplifications are also evident in the results for zero-shot Flan-T5 generations.
 For multilingual simplifications, in particular, fine-tuning significantly increased the LCS distance while improving BLEU and BERTScore metrics, indicating higher quality and less extractive simplifications.
 Interestingly, English simplifications generated by both settings have a significantly lower LCS distance compared those generated by other systems.
 Why this occurs is unclear to us and requires further analysis.